-This guide provides setup information for the SightSensor NS, TC and HD.
+This guide provides setup information for the SightSensor NS, TC and HD (as well as international versions GT and GTC)

-- SightSensors use a thermal imager to detect intruders that violate pre-defined security rules. - SightSensor NS presents video as high-clarity black and white thermal images. - o SightSensor TC presents high-clarity black and white thermal and HD color video. - SightSensor HD presents black and white thermal and HD color video. - SightSensors use a high degree of processing to analyze video in real time, while also stabilizing the video to ensure reliable detection. - SightSensors are automatically calibrated by entering the camera's installed height in WebConfig for accurate size, speed and direction rules that minimize false alerts and increase detection accuracy. - SightLogix cameras are intended to be mounted on a heavy-duty mount or wall mount commonly used in the CCTV industry for outdoor cameras, and which are available from SightLogix or other suppliers.
+- SightSensors detect intruders that violate pre-defined security rules. - SightSensor NS/GT uses high-clarity black and white thermal images. - o SightSensor TC/GTC uses high-clarity black and white thermal and HD color video. - o SightSensor HD uses black and white thermal and HD color video. - SightSensors use a high degree of processing to analyze video in real time, while also stabilizing the video to ensure reliable detection. - SightSensors are automatically calibrated by entering the camera's installed height in WebConfig for accurate size, speed and direction rules that minimize false alerts and increase detection accuracy. - SightLogix cameras are intended to be mounted on a heavy-duty mount or wall mount commonly used in the CCTV industry for outdoor cameras, and which are available from SightLogix or other suppliers.
 Cables will exit from the bottom rear of the camera housing. - Each camera comes equipped with a standard 1⁄4-20 three-hole one-inch spacing plate suitable to attaching to a standard camera bracket.
 Three bolts are supplied.
-One of the mounting bolts is used to connect the green ground wire (supplied). - Camera connections are made through the water-tight cable gland on the bottom rear of the camera.
+One of the mounting bolts is used to connect the green ground wire (supplied).

-- The camera can be powered with a conventional power supply using 24V AC/DC or POE. - Window heater for extreme conditions or LED Illumination (SightSensor HD) require 24V. - An Ethernet connection is provided for IP video streaming. - Configuration of the SightSensor is performed via an intuitive, web-based interface built into the camera called WebConfig. - SightLogix also offers Windows-based SightMonitor client/server software for more advanced use, including: - SightTracker for auto-steering PTZs - Live display of targets projected onto a sitemap - Site management for enterprise-level SightSensor deployments - Contact SightLogix to learn more about SightMonitor software.
+- Camera connections are made through the water-tight cable gland on the bottom rear of the camera. - The camera can be powered with a conventional power supply using 24V AC or POE. - Window heater for extreme conditions or LED Illumination (SightSensor HD) require 24V. - An Ethernet connection is provided for IP video streaming. - Configuration of the SightSensor is performed via an intuitive, web-based interface built into the camera called WebConfig. - SightLogix also offers Windows-based SightMonitor client/server software for more advanced use, including: - SightTracker for auto-steering PTZs - Live display of targets projected onto a sitemap - Site management for enterprise-level SightSensor deployments - Contact SightLogix to learn more about SightMonitor software.